chandan989/Loopin/README.md

 ### 🔹 PHASE TWO: TERRITORIAL CAPTURE

 **Loop Formation**: Complete the circuit.
 Return to any point on your own trail to close the loop, initiating a **Territory Capture Protocol**.
-The enclosed area becomes yours—claimed, locked, and minted as a unique territorial NFT on the Stacks blockchain.
+The enclosed area becomes yours for the duration of the game.

 Each captured zone is:
-- **Immutable**: Recorded permanently on Bitcoin through Stacks
-- **Tradeable**: Your territories are NFTs—buy, sell, merge, or hold
+- **Session-Persistent**: Recorded for the duration of the game session.
-- **Strategic**: Control key sectors to dominate the grid economy
+- **Strategic**: Control key sectors to dominate the grid and expand your area.

 ### 🔹 PHASE THREE: INTERFERENCE WARFARE

 You're not alone on the grid.
-Other runners are creating their own trails, capturing their own territories, building their own empires.
+Other runners are creating their own trails, capturing their own territories.

 **Trail Severing**: Intersect an opponent's active trail to cut it, collapsing their loop potential and forcing them to restart.
 Territory capture is zero-sum.
 Show no mercy.

-### 🔹 PHASE FOUR: SYNCHRONIZATION
+### 🔹 PHASE FOUR: POWER-UPS & PAYMENTS

-Physical **Sync Nodes** appear throughout your city—quantum-stabilized points where the digital and physical fully merge.
-At these nodes:
-- Mint your captured territories as NFTs
-- Claim your STX rewards
+The Web3 integration is focused on the game's economy.
+At **Sync Nodes** that appear throughout your city, you can:
-- Purchase tactical upgrades
+- Purchase tactical upgrades (Power-ups) using STX.
-- Access the territory marketplace
+- View the current prize pool.
+- Manage your wallet for entry fees and potential winnings.

 ---